elGordoCJRoura/elGordoCJRoura/README.md

 ## 📜 Work Experience

+### **Kodeco Instructor (2023–Present)**
+As an instructor at Kodeco, I have had the opportunity to teach and mentor students in iOS development and related technologies.
+My responsibilities include the following:
+- **Led Two iOS Bootcamps:** Taught foundational and advanced iOS development, covering SwiftUI, protocol-oriented programming, generics, and clean, scalable architectures.
+- **Taught VisionOS Bootcamp:** Introduced students to Apple's spatial computing framework, enabling them to build immersive applications for Vision Pro.
+- **Scheduled to Lead Additional Bootcamps:** Preparing to lead future bootcamps focused on iOS development and Apple Intelligence (Apple's version of artificial intelligence).

+### **Roura and Melamed (May 2011 – Present)**
+Facilitated IT support and at-home work solutions.

 ### **Favor Delivery (Nov 2021 – Aug 2023)**
 As a key contributor to the Favor team, I worked on impactful projects that improved user experience, enhanced security, and streamlined feature deployment.
 My responsibilities included the following: